aws-samples/container-persistence-blogpost/3-SingleContainerMultipleHostsMultipleAZs/readme.md

 ![Alt text](/images/7-onenodeperaz.png "7-onenodeperaz")

-Let's see that the Cassandra cluster is still operational even if one AZ is offline.
+Let's **check that the Cassandra cluster is still operational even if one AZ is offline**.

 if we issue again a command to node 0 we can see that it is not responding: